 Within BEOGRAD ATCC Area of Responsibility, in the airspace of Montenegro (part of BEOGRAD FIR/UIR).

-Aerodromes that are subject to the PBN IR are those with one or more IRE (as shown in the table below).
+Aerodromes that are subject to the PBN IR are those with one or more IRE, including circling/indirect approaches (as shown in the table below).

 Table 1 Aerodromes falling into the scope of the PBN IR